RoaaM/diamond_price_prediction/README.md

 Depth: The height of the diamond, measured from the Culet to the table, divided by its average Girdle Diameter.

-Table: The width of the diamond's table expressed as a percentage of its average diameter.
+Table: The width of the diamond's table is expressed as a percentage of its average diameter.

 Price: The price of the diamond (target variable).